Thinning & Selling Trees

-In many Pacific Northwest forests, previous managers have removed the very features that gave the forests their structural complexity, such as big trees, large snags, down logs, and multi-layered canopy, and then planted seedlings at dense spacing.
+In many Pacific Northwest forests, previous managers have removed the very features that gave the forests their structural complexity—such as big trees, large snags, down logs, and multi-layered canopy—and then planted seedlings at dense spacing.
 These crowded, overstocked stands often have diminished tree growth, poor wildlife habitat, low understory diversity, and increased wildfire risk.
-These stands can be enhanced by thinning out suppressed trees to give the remaining trees the light and space they need to thrive, as well as activate understory diversity, increase habitat potential, improve fire resilience, and generate a modest return.
-Whether you’re interested in using a chainsaw to take out a few trees or complete a full-blown commercial thinning, these guidance documents can help you prepare for harvest, complete an informed harvest operation, and accelerate the forest’s return to improved ecological integrity after harvest.
+In planted stands that have been artificially overstocked, there’s often a need to do some thinning.

 - How to Measure Woody Biomass in Your Forest – This guidebook provides landowners with a practical inventory system for estimating the volume of timber and woody biomass in their forest.
 By using these guidelines, landowners can more easily collect information to inform their forest management decisions.

 - Woody Biomass Calculator – This calculator tool allows forest owners to convert basic tree measurements and forest data into estimates of timber and biomass volumes.

 - WSU’s Managing a Timber Sale

 - WSU’s A Primer for Timber Harvesting

 - WSU’s Assessing Tree Health